South Point at Ka Lae: Uncover the Untamed Beauty on Hawaii’s Southernmost Tip

 2. Check out the cliff divers jumping off Ka Lae

-Crazy cliff divers, locals and tourists do occasionaly jump from the top of the rocks to the cold ocean below and climb back up the stairs.
-This is dangerous and not recommended for people that don’t know the conditions, ocean currents and harm from jumping the cliff which is around 40 feet in height.
+Crazy cliff divers, locals and tourists do occasionally jump from the top of the rocks to the cold ocean below and climb back up the stairs.
+This is dangerous and not recommended for people that don’t know the conditions, ocean currents and harm from jumping the cliffs into the ocean.
+It’s better to just watch locals and regulars do this and not risk this type of adventure.

 3. See what the local fishermen are catching

-On weekends the entire coastline is buzzing with families and fishermen doing some long haul casting below to catch some delicious fishes to cook later.
+On weekends the entire coastline is buzzing with families and fishermen doing some long-haul casting below to catch some delicious fishes to cook later, It’s a popular pastime to enjoy some time in the area.
 Some will show you what they have caught in the area like Opelu, yellow fin tuna and some other local fishes in the area.

 4. Explore around the large stone heiau called Kalalea